ouening/libtorch-yolov3/README.md

 # libtorch1.6-yolov3
 A Libtorch implementation of the YOLO v3 object detection algorithm, written with pure C++, modified from [https://github.com/walktree/libtorch-yolov3](https://github.com/walktree/libtorch-yolov3).

-It's fast, easy to be integrated to your production, and CPU and GPU are both supported.
+It can be seen the changes in issue: [https://github.com/walktree/libtorch-yolov3/issues/52#issue-686915754](https://github.com/walktree/libtorch-yolov3/issues/52#issue-686915754)

 I have successfully tested in Win10 using Visual Studio 2017.